📌 Update — April 20, 2026

 If your website and mobile apps aren’t meeting the new required standards, you could face penalties and mandatory remediation.
 Build maintenance into your roadmap.

-With compliance deadlines approaching, organizations should prioritize these immediate actions:
+With compliance deadlines ahead, organizations should prioritize these actions now:

 Quick win: Prioritize the templates and forms residents use most—payments, permits, applications.